Great piece, Claus. Very much enjoying the rebirth of your blog.

 Well, I don't agree that I'm "in effect arguing" that we can "never" understand higher-level effects in terms of lower-level phenomena.
 Instead, in order to understand the genetic basis of behavior (say), one must already command the set of emergence layers in between.
 I'd argue that the only behavior-from-point-mutations we truly understand are those that submit rather readily to a reductionist approach.
 Watching folks struggle to put together a proper theory for how proteins form condensates has been a rather informative clinic on what it looks like when reductionist approaches are all you have and the reality is that emergence plays a much more important role.

-You do ask that the physics begets chemistry begets biology concept that it is not prepared to bear, and I suspect if that ladder hasn’t failed yet it is not long for this world.
+You ask of the physics begets chemistry begets biology concept what it is not prepared to bear.
+If that ladder hasn’t failed yet it is not long for this world.

 Biology is processual, it is not mechanical, so most of what you will directly derive from chemistry will be relatively trivial (in the grander scheme of biology).